 First of all, this isn’t a chant.
 And the original version is actually a love song.

-This has been a popular hula song where the dancer uses hula implements (like the split bamboo or feather rattles.)
+This has been a popular hula song, in which the dancer uses hula implements (like split bamboo or feather rattles).

 While the song is in both English and Hawaiian, most of the time you’ll just hear the Hawaiian version of it.